qlu-lab/TITANS/README.md

 ```bash
 $ bcftools filter -i 'INFO/MAF>0.01 && INFO/R2>0.8' $INPUT -o $OUTPUT
 ```
 where `$INPUT` is the [vcf.gz](https://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/) file processed by Michigan Imputation Server.
-The `bcftools` will output a QCed vcf file `$OUTPUT`.
+The `bcftools` will generate a QCed vcf file `$OUTPUT`.

 **Note:** For vcf.gz or vcf files not from Michigan Imputation Server, they need fields `INFO/MAF` and `INFO/R2` to perform quality control.